 Would I appreciate a load of tourists trapseing through my home Instagramming away?
 Possibly not.

-Searching for an Ethical Slum Tour of Dharavi, Mumbai.
+Searching for an Ethical Slum Tour of Dharavi

 I deliberated a lot about whether to visit Dharavi.
 I went back and forward in my mind for days about it.
-There were no shortage of options for a slum tour of Dharavi in Mumbai.
+There were no shortage of options for a Dharavi slum tour.
 I could have booked a slum tour with about six different companies, hotels or individuals that offered me their services.

 Before reaching Mumbai I’d read a lot about Dharavi and the pros and cons of visiting.